 However, in addition to the above, the UK government has issued guidance asking local authorities to assist people with NRPF in finding shelter and other support during the pandemic.

 For more information about assisting NRPF women and children to access support, see here or local authorities can contact Migration Scotland for advice.
-We have also published some useful information for migrant women with NRPF who are experiencing abuse.
+We have also published specific information for migrant women with NRPF who are experiencing abuse.

 What constitutes ‘urgent’ will have to be decided on a case-by-case basis.
 The court has specified the work they consider as ‘urgent', means that solicitors can still assist you in seeking urgent protective orders (such as interim interdicts) and any necessary and urgent orders related to child contact and residence.